Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 In addition, gastric balloon cost – like the cost of cosmetic surgery in general – is dependent on geographic location.
 It tracks closely to other factors such as the cost of education, rents, and the level of demand.
 As it is a rather short procedure (20-30 minutes each for placement and removal) the price range based on location isn’t quite as wide as it is for, say, a mommy makeover.
 You could pay as much as $12,000 for a gastric balloon in a higher-cost area of the country.

 Within the United States, big metropolitan areas like New York, Los Angeles, Chicago and Atlanta tend to be higher-priced for any cosmetic surgery.
 Traveling to a lower-cost area like Nashville, TN for your gastric balloon or other cosmetic procedure could potentially save you thousands of dollars without sacrificing your safety.
-If you do travel to Nashville from elsewhere, make sure to ask for the NuBody Concepts travel package to help offset hotel costs.
+If you do travel to Nashville from elsewhere, make sure to ask about information for out-of-town guests.

 Gastric Balloon Costs by Type